 What is a “Hazardous” Condition?

 Dangerous conditions that lead to fall injuries can take many forms.
+According to the NSC, nearly 9 million people were treated in emergency rooms for fall-related injuries in 2023 alone, many of which were caused by high-risk conditions.
 Some common types of hazardous or dangerous conditions that may result in a slip and fall include:

 - Wet or oily floors